wp-plugins/easy-media-gallery/readme.txt

 == Screenshots ==

-1. Easy Media Gallery Control Panel
+1. Photo Albums with Filter
-2. Easy Media Gallery Media Builder (Gallery)
+2. Grid Gallery with Filter
-3. Easy Media Gallery Media List
+3. Gallery with Pagination
-4. Easy Media Gallery Admin Panel
-5. Easy Media Gallery Shortcode Manager
-6. Easy Media Gallery Metabox (Audio)
+4. Awesome Image Slider
+5. Carousel
-7. Embed music from Soundcloud
+6. Embed music from Soundcloud
-8. Embed music from Reverbnation
+7. Embed music from Reverbnation

 == Changelog ==